 Serbia

-The biggest problem remains SO2 emissions, which were 6.1 times as high as the national ceiling, significantly higher than in 2019 when they were 5.6 times as high.
-In absolute numbers, the SO2 emissions of the coal-fired plants included in the NERP amounted to 333,602.29 tonnes, while the 2020 ceiling in the NERP for all large combustion plants (including gas ones) is set at a maximum of 54,575.33 tonnes.
-This is a significant increase from 305,306.90 tonnes in 2019.
+In absolute numbers, the SO2 emissions of the 14 coal-fired units included in the NERP amounted to 296,011 tonnes; the 2023 ceiling in the NERP for 18 large combustion plants is set at a maximum of 54,575 tonnes.
+This is a bit lower than in the period from 2018 to 2020 but higher than in 2021 and 2022.

 Download the report in your language